CSC207-UofT/course-project-gries-fan-club/phase2/design_document.md

 - Later we also extracted common builder interfaces to better help with loading.
 - Overhaul of Storage interfaces to utilise the Collections interface.

+## Testing
+We have extensive testing, covering nearly all our classes with more than one test.
+We used test driven architecture which allowed for a significant amount of testing.

 ## Progress Report